zhenyusun/coding-challenge-2/README.md

 1. New user registration should be disabled.
 2. Implement database user seed with email:test@example.com, password:secret (for testing purpose).
 3. If the user isn't logged in, all URLs should redirect to the login page.
-4. Verify project names are unique and display error when submitting existing name.
+4. Verify project name are unique and display error when submitting existing name.
-5. Calculate total time (hours, minutes, seconds) spend on project and display in the overview.
+5. Calculate total time (hours, minutes, seconds format) spent on a project and display it in the overview.
 6. Add functionality to support adding entries to projects.
 7. Make auth middleware global, instead of in constructors of controllers.
 8. It should be possible to delete entries and projects.
-9. Readme file of how to boostrap (setup) your solution, so we can run it on our computer.
+9. Readme file of how to bootstrap (setup) your solution, so we can run it on our computer.

 ## Bonus:
 These objectives are optional: